 Corporate financial planning and analysis professionals are a group that has to be able to read and truly understand a company’s financial statements – balance sheets, cash flow statements, income statements, and in the case of public companies, shareholders’ equity statements.

 A good analyst not only understands the meaning and implications of each individual financial statement, but also sees the larger picture of how a company’s total financial position is reflected by the combination of assets, liabilities, cash flow, and income.

-To learn more, explore our financial analysis courses!
+To learn more, explore CFI’s financial analysis courses!

 Financial analysts are also financial planners.
 Their purpose is to, based on research, data collection, and data analysis, advise a company’s management on the most financially efficient means of growing the company’s business and profits.

 In putting together reports such as three-year and five-year financial projections, financial analysts are, in essence, constructing financial projects.
 Good financial analysts often bring to the table good project management skills, such as leadership, cost and time management, the ability to delegate, communication skills – and overall problem-solving skills.